Likelihood-Scheduled Score-Based Generative Modeling for Fully 3D PET Image Reconstruction: Introduction

 We conduct numerical experiments to validate our method's effectiveness on low-count PET data, using the example of simulated 2D $[^{18}$F]DPA-714 radiotracer distributions, and evaluate its performance against state-of-the-art conventional, supervised, and unsupervised SGM-based reconstruction algorithms.
 We then extend to the 3D case, showing quantitative and qualitative results for real fully 3D PET reconstruction.

 This work makes the following contributions: \begin{itemize} \item We propose a principled and efficient mechanism for dynamically balancing SGM denoising steps with likelihood update steps for image reconstruction.
-Our methodology enables direct sampling of possible reconstructions at a fixed likelihood value. \item We show our method has a significantly lower hyperparameter selection burden than the state-of-the-art for unsupervised SGM-based reconstruction without compromising reconstruction accuracy. \item We compare methods for PET reconstruction with unsupervised SGMs against state-of-the-art conventional and supervised deep-learned reconstruction algorithms. \item We resolve slice inconsistency issues in 3D by integrating our method with perpendicular pre-trained 2D SGMs. \item We show and analyze the first-ever fully 3D PET reconstructions from real data with SGM-based reconstruction, specifically from low-count data acquired with radiotracer $[^{18}$F]DPA714. \end{itemize}
+Our methodology enables direct sampling of possible reconstructions at a fixed likelihood value. \item We show our method has a significantly lower hyperparameter selection burden than the state-of-the-art for unsupervised SGM-based reconstruction without compromising reconstruction accuracy. \item We resolve slice inconsistency issues in 3D by integrating our method with perpendicular pre-trained 2D SGMs and demonstrate the first-ever fully 3D PET reconstructions from real data using SGM-based reconstruction, specifically from low-count data acquired with radiotracer $[^{18}$F]DPA714. \end{itemize}